November Is The Time For...GROWTH??

-there is evidence to support investing on October 28th.
+There is evidence to support investing on October 28th and you will see growth in November.
 Some years it works out, some years it doesn’t.
 But if you average it out, it’s probably the best way to go.

 I often have clients do the monthly purchase for convenience and for something called ‘Dollar Cost Averaging’ during which a regular purchase buys units at whatever the price happens to be that day – averaging it out over a period of time often means you’ll have paid less per unit than the average cost over that same period of time.